Bristol (UK Parliament constituency)

 Bristol was a two-member constituency, used to elect members to the House of Commons in the Parliaments of England (to 1707), Great Britain (1707–1800), and the United Kingdom (from 1801).
 The constituency existed until Bristol was divided into single member constituencies in 1885.

 Boundaries

 The historic port city of Bristol is located in what is now the South West Region of England.
-It straddles the border between the historic geographical counties of Gloucestershire and Somerset.
-It was usually accounted as a Gloucestershire borough in the later part of the 19th and the 20th centuries.
+Until 1373 it straddled the border between the historic geographical counties of Gloucestershire and Somerset, but in 1373 it became a county of its own, entirely separate from its neighbouring counties, by Royal Charter from King Edward III.
+It was often erroneously accounted as a Gloucestershire borough in the later part of the 19th and the 20th centuries.

 The parliamentary borough of Bristol was represented in Parliament from the 13th century, as one of the most important population centres in the Kingdom.
 Namier and Brooke comment that in 1754 the city was the second largest in the Kingdom and had the third largest electorate for an urban seat.

 From the 1885 United Kingdom general election the city was divided into four single member seats.
 These were Bristol East, Bristol North, Bristol South and Bristol West.